BCCDC-PHL/noro-meta-nf/README.md

 # noro-meta-nf
-Nextflow pipeline for classification and quantification of metagenomic content containing norovirus.
+Nextflow pipeline for species classification in metagenomic samples.